Table of contents

 What is an SSH key?

-SSH keys are used to authenticate and establish the connection from your machine to the server.
-In general, they function in a similar way to passwords, however, they are much more secure due to the extra layers of security.
+In general, SSH functions in a similar way to passwords, however, they are much more secure due to the extra layers of security.
 Because of this, it is essential and recommended to use SSH keys when connecting to your server remotely.

 Each SSH key consists of a public and private key pair.
 The public key is stored on the server and determines who can gain access to the system.
 The private key is sent to you separately each time you log into the remote system.
 You should never share your private key with anyone!